 An important note I should make is that to build this market-neutral book you really have to understand cross-asset correlation.
 It’s not correlation in the typical sense, where you use a market lookback period of say three years to see how much in line those asset classes have moved together.

 The correlation has to do with the fundamental drivers of each asset class (ie, what are the economics that drive investors to buy and sell each asset class).
-At its most basic, this idea can be boiled down to two inputs of growth and inflation which when combined give you four stages.
+At its most basic, this idea can be boiled down to two inputs of growth and inflation which when combined give you four quadrants.

 You can dive really deep into this and begin to do some interesting stuff — I’ll save that for another post on another day.

-But, as a global macro trader, I love the idea of having a market neutral book that collects beta in a smart risk-adjusted way.
+As a global macro trader, I love the idea of having a market neutral book that collects beta in a smart risk-adjusted way.